 - Passive Houses make efficient use of the sun, internal heat sources and heat recovery, rendering conventional heating systems unnecessary throughout even the coldest of winters.
 During warmer months, Passive Houses make use of passive cooling techniques such as strategic shading to keep comfortably cool.

 - Passive Houses are praised for the high level of comfort they offer.
 Internal surface temperatures vary little from indoor air temperatures, even in the face of extreme outdoor temperatures.
 Special windows and a building envelope consisting of a highly insulated roof and floor slab as well as highly insulated exterior walls keep the desired warmth in the house – or undesirable heat out.

 - A ventilation system imperceptibly supplies constant fresh air, making for superior air quality without unpleasant draughts.
 A highly efficient heat recovery unit allows for the heat contained in the exhaust air to be re-used.

 Passive House – building for energy efficiency, comfort and affordability

 Typical heating systems in Central Europe, where the Passive House Standard was first developed and applied, are centralised hot water heating systems consisting of radiators, pipes and central oil or gas boilers.
 The average heating load of standard buildings in this area is approximately 100 W/m² (approx. 10 kW for a 100 m² apartment).
 The Passive House concept is based on the goal of reducing heat losses to an absolute minimum, thus rendering large heating systems unnecessary (see image 1).
 With peak heating loads below 10 W per square meter of living area, the low remaining heat demand can be delivered via the supply air by a post heating coil (see box below).
-A building that does not require any heating system other than post air heating is called a Passive House, since no active heating (or cooling) system is needed.
+A building that does not require any heating system other than post air heating is called a Passive House; no traditional heating (or cooling) systems are needed.

 Passive Houses around the world